NuclearInstruments/SCISDK/docs/README.md

 ### 7.7.
 Readout data from a board

 ## 8 Use with Java
 SciSDK can be used in Java with a [wrapper](https://github.com/NuclearInstruments/SCISDK/tree/master/wrapper/JSciSDK/JSciSDK).

+To use this wrapper library you must have SciSDK installed on your computer.

 SciSDK java wrapper can be included in projects that use different build tools, here is explained how to include JSciSDK in Ant and Maven managed projects:
 ### 8.1 Include in an Ant managed project